 Rather than having to spend a good chunk of change or take out a small business loan, bloggers nowadays find it easier to simply sell their products online using the platforms provided to them.

 There are also some websites, like eBay and Amazon, that you can just sell your products through as a vendor.
 While this isn’t as convenient as taking care of everything virtually, it is still recommended to use websites like Amazon and eBay for a portion of the products sold.
 This is only because there are millions and millions of users already on Amazon and eBay.
-By using back-links back to your website, you can simultaneously sell products on big-name websites as a vendor, and get traffic to your website at the same time.
+By linking back to your website, you can simultaneously sell products on big-name websites as a vendor, and get traffic to your website at the same time.

 It’s another great way to make an income.
 Maybe you’re a fashion blogger but also have the expertise to offer styling services.
 Or… you’re a great web designer and you might offer web design services.
 People are looking for help in all kinds of things and you can be the person to provide them while making money at the same time.

-Want to Set up a Blog and Start Making Money?
+Set up Your Own a Blog

 It’s very easy to get started with blogging and requires very little overhead.
 Get your blog up and running in under 20 minutes with my step-by-step instructions here.
 I have a free 5-day blogging course you can join too that will help you start and launch a successful blog!